 Fructose is one of the three foundation sugars that are found in our foods.
 Fructose combines with glucose and galactose to form the sugars that we see on the ingredient lists.
 When fructose is combined with glucose you get traditional sugar which means that sugar is 50% fructose.

-Fructose is also known as the fruit sugar as it is what makes fruit taste sweet and helps to intensify the flavor of the fruit.
+Fructose, aka fruit sugar, is what makes fruit taste sweet and helps to intensify the flavor of the fruit.
 However, the fructose in fruit varies depending on the fruit.
 The fruit with the most fructose is the common apple, though some people mistakening believe it to be the banana.

-Well the body does not have an equivalent substance/hormone to insulin that works on fructose so the fructose then has to be processed by the liver.
-When the liver is over worked it is not able to process the fructose properly so turns it into fat, triglycerides (cholesterol) to be precise, that are then released into the blood and await a time when the body needs the energy.
+Well, the body does not have an equivalent substance/hormone to the insulin that works on fructose so the fructose then has to be processed by the liver.
+When the liver is overworked it is not able to process the fructose properly so turns it into fat, triglycerides (cholesterol) to be precise, that is then released into the blood and awaits a time when the body needs the energy.

 Now the main problem here is that the energy from the fructose can sit there for as long as it takes for the body to need the energy and is then used before body fat as it is accessed more easily.
-So you go for your workout and are pumping the iron working out your biceps, triceps, pecs and of course your abs to get that perfect six pack you desire.
+So you go for your workout – pumping the iron, working out your biceps, triceps, pecs and of course your abs to get that perfect six pack you desire.
 Yeah, that’s right, we know you skipped leg day…

 Some fructose in your diet actually benefits your body as it helps you to better process the glucose.
 What you want to stay away from are the high concentrations of fructose that come from processed sugars.
 Processed sugars contain unnaturally high concentrations of fructose that the liver can have trouble processing.

-The high concentrations of fructose are in sweet tasting foods such as soft drinks, sauces and syrups and are becoming more popular with the food and drink manufacturing because as we as a society have developed a sweet tooth.
+The high concentrations of fructose are in sweet-tasting foods such as soft drinks, sauces, and syrups and are becoming more popular with food and drink manufacturing because we as a society have developed a sweet tooth.

 Things to look out for on labels include: